RTEMS/rtems-docs/c-user/initialization.rst

     Initialization of the Classic Semaphore object class.
 This step is optional and depends on the application configuration.

+RTEMS_SYSINIT_CLASSIC_SEMAPHORE_MP
+    In MPCI configurations, the Classic Semaphore MPCI support is initialized in this step.
+This step is optional and depends on the application configuration.

 RTEMS_SYSINIT_CLASSIC_PARTITION
     Initialization of the Classic Partition object class.
+This step is optional and depends on the application configuration.

+RTEMS_SYSINIT_CLASSIC_PARTITION_MP
+    In MPCI configurations, the Classic Partition MPCI support is initialized in this step.
 This step is optional and depends on the application configuration.

 RTEMS_SYSINIT_CLASSIC_REGION
     Initialization of the Classic Region object class.
 This step is optional